Travel Trailer Fridges

 To cope in tropical conditions, your solar system must bring batteries to float voltage in temperate areas by noon on most days

-Make caravan fridges work as claimed – installation
+Make travel trailer fridges work as claimed – installation

 Few RV fridges are correctly installed, including many done ‘professionally’.
-Making caravan fridges work as claimed is usually possible: sometimes even better than claimed – and often at little or no cost.
+Making travel trailer fridges work as claimed is usually possible: sometimes even better than claimed – and often at little or no cost.
 It is usually easy to do but in extreme cases, it may be necessary to totally re-install.

 Here is a far from extreme example: it is of a $550,000 motorhome with a 450-litre fridge totally enclosed and unventilated, plus a 300-litre freezer.
 Both are in unventilated lockers with black fronts exposed to the sun.
 Neither cools below about 5 degrees C. Both connect to the battery via cable barely able to run LEDs.
 The RV maker refuses to accept responsibility – he blames the fridge maker!
 Fixing required a major rebuild of the kitchen area at a cost of over $10,000!

-Make caravan fridges work as claimed – heat must escape
+Make travel trailer fridges work as claimed – heat must escape

 Whilst seemingly obvious, a fridge must not be in direct sunlight: